 - Brown the butter.
-Melt it in a saucepan over medium heat.
+(To brown your butter, melt it in a saucepan over medium heat.
 After it gets frothy and then sounds like your morning bowl of Rice Krispies for a bit, the butter will settle down and begin to brown.
-You’re looking for a medium golden brown color and a little bit of a nutty smell.
-Pour the butter immediately into a small bowl so it doesn’t continue to burn.
+You’re looking for a medium golden brown color and a little bit of a nutty smell) Pour the butter immediately into a small bowl so it doesn’t continue to brown and burn.

-- Stir in the lemon zest, poppy seeds, and blueberries until it’s all just combined and then distribute the batter evenly between the 12 lined muffin cups.
+- Stir in the lemon zest and blueberries until the batter has just combined, and then divide the batter evenly between the 12 lined muffin cups.

-- Using your fingers, crumble the last 3 tablespoons of butter with the flour and sugar until coarse crumbs are formed.
-Sprinkle the mixture over the muffin batter.
+- Using your fingers, crumble the 3 tablespoons of butter with the flour and sugar to make the streusel topping.
+You are looking for coarse crumbles. the mixture over the muffin batter.

-- Bake them for 18 to 20 minutes until the crumbly topping is golden and a skewer inserted into the center of the muffins comes out clean.
+- Bake the muffins for 18 to 20 minutes until the crumbly topping is golden and a skewer inserted into the center of the muffins comes out clean.

-This recipe is from Joy the Baker but I found several variations all over the place and I think the moral of the story is that this recipe for Blueberry Lemon and Poppy Seed Muffins is a KEEPER.
-Check out Joy’s site for more amazing wonderful beautiful things.
+This recipe is from Joy the Baker but I found several variations all over the place and I think the moral of the story is that this recipe for Blueberry Lemon Muffins is a KEEPER.

 Get new recipes plus a healthy dose of snarky humor delivered to your inbox each week.
 It's good stuff y'all.